zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Normally, we associate this expression “throwing a tantrum” with a child, a young child who gets mad and starts yelling or perhaps hi tting other people.
 If you say that an adult is “throwing a tantrum,” you are real ly insulting that person, saying that that person is acting like a child, because we  only expect children to throw a tantrum.
 “To act (act) out” is also another express ion that we usually use with children, or to describe the way children act when they are being bad – when they are, we would say, “behaving badly.”

 “To behave” (behave) means to act.
-The title of thi s episode is “misbehavior,” which refers to people not acting the way they shou ld, or acting badly.
+The title of this episode is “misbehavior,” which refers to people not acting the way they shou ld, or acting badly.
 “To act out” means to yell or start doing things that show that you are angry.
 It’s something that children might do when they get upse t.
 They might start yelling or throwing things or hitting other people.
 That’s wha t “to act out” means.
 To be honest, I don’t remember hearing this expression a lot when I was a child.
 Although in my family, if you misbehaved, my parent s would certainly let you know about it and it would not last very long.

 Nancy says that several people threw a tantrum and acted out at her work today.
 She says, “At one point,” meaning at a certain time , “a couple of them stomped out and slammed the door, but they eventually came back.”
 The expression “to stomp” (stomp) refers to hitting your feet against the floor loudly.
 The phrasal verb “to stomp out” means to leave a room by loudly  hitting your feet against the floor.
 It’s an indication that you’re angry and you ’re leaving because you are angry or upset with someone.